Muhammadhammad24/itsm-portal/README.md

 # 🚀 ITSM Self-Service Portal – Automating IT Support Workflows

 ## 📌 Overview
-The **IT Service Management (ITSM) Self-Service Portal** is designed to enhance IT support efficiency and reduce helpdesk workload through automation.
+The **IT Service Management (ITSM) Self-Service Portal** enhances IT support efficiency and reduces helpdesk workload through automation.
 It empowers employees to:
 ✔ **Submit IT support tickets seamlessly**
 ✔ **Request password resets without manual intervention**
 ✔ **Track IT issue resolutions in real time**

-This project demonstrates expertise in **helpdesk automation, IT support workflow optimization, and self-service IT solutions**, aligning with **ITIL (Information Technology Infrastructure Library) best practices**.
+This project showcases expertise in **helpdesk automation, IT support workflow optimization, and self-service IT solutions**, aligning with **ITIL (Information Technology Infrastructure Library) best practices**.

 ## 🛠 Tech Stack & Tools
 - **Frontend:** HTML, JavaScript (User Interface)